Alexei Navalny: Russia denies 'promising' investigation | DW | 10.09.2020

 Italian PM Giuseppe Conte has said the world "awaits an explanation" from Russia over the alleged poisoning of Alexei Navalny.
 But a Kremlin spokesman said there are no grounds to open an investigation.

-A spokesman for Russian President Vladimir Putin denied reports Thursday that the Kremlin will set up an inquiry into the alleged poisoning of Alexei Navalny.
+A spokesman for Russian President Vladimir Putin denied reports Thursday that the Kremlin will set up an inquiry into the alleged poisoning of opposition politician Alexei Navalny.

 Italian Prime Minister Giuseppe Conte told an Italian newspaper earlier on Thursday that Russian President Vladimir Putin had promised to set up an inquiry into the recent poisoning of his critic Alexei Navalny.